ecombee28/react-emdb/README.md

 # Languages and Frameworks used

 I used React to build this application.
 The application is also connected to a MySQL database which allows the user to create a user account and store any movie or show to their watchlist.
-Other technologies used where HTML, CSS,Jest and React testing libary, and the TMDB API for all the movie content.
+Other technologies used where HTML, CSS, Jest and React testing libary, and the TMDB API for all the movie content.
 It is also fully mobile responsive.

 # Things I learned